pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 The next suggested step will be upgrading the firmware, as we are constantly making improvements and adding new features to it.
-`Download the upgrader tool <https://www.pycom.io/support/supportdownloads/>`_ and follow the instructions on screen.
+`Download the upgrader tool <https://www.pycom.io/support/supportdownloads/>`_ (section "Firmware Updates") and follow the instructions on screen.

+.. #todo: Add support for visiting firmware updates on the website and update link

 After you’re done with the upgrade, you can use Pymakr to upload and run programs in your device.
 Go to this section to learn how.